killianlutz/killianlutz.github.io/docs/animations/animations.md

 permalink: /gallery
 ---

 My two preferred languages for scientific computing are <span style="color:#800080">Julia and Python, especially its JAX ecosystem</span>.
+For three years I supervised practical sessions on scientific computing in Python for master students.

 On a daily basis I use Julia as my go-to language, both for building complex <span style="color:#800080">educational animations</span> and in my research to solve <span style="color:#800080">non-linear control</span> problems in the optimize-then-discretize paradigm.

 I use JAX to implement <span style="color:#800080">proofs of concept</span> by leveraging its <span style="color:#800080">automatic differentiation</span> capabilities to solve control problems in the discretize-then-optimize paradigm on GPUs.
-During three years I have supervised practical sessions on scientific computing in Python for master students.

 # <span style="color:#e67e22"> Open qubits & Bloch ball </span>
 [Git repository](https://github.com/killianlutz/BlochBallAnim.jl)